EKOKE-DAO/ekoke/docs/canisters/deferred.md

 **The contract value** MUST be **multiple of installments**.

-### admin_sign_contract
+### sign_contract

 Approve and sign an existing contract.
 Once signed, the contract's tokens can be sold on the marketplace.
+Only an admin or an agent can sign the contract.

 ### get_contract